Fiona-J-W/simple_logger/README.md

 A simple, easily reviewable logging library.

-This library is developed for inclusion into [CAcerts Cassiopeia](https://github.com/CAcertOrg/cacert-cassiopeia) and therefore attempts to have very simple code implementing only things that are really needed, so that it can easily be reviewed.
+This library is developed for inclusion into [CAcert's Cassiopeia](https://github.com/CAcertOrg/cacert-cassiopeia) and therefore attempts to have very simple code implementing only things that are really needed, so that it can easily be reviewed.